Magnetic field and pressure tuning of the heavy fermion antiferromagnet CePdIn: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-This work was supported by the National Key R\&D Program of China (Grant No. 2022YFA1402200 and No. 2023YFA1406303), the National Natural Science Foundation of China (Grants No. 12174332, No. 12034017, No. W2511006, No. 12222410, No. U23A20580, No. 12350710785, and No. 12204159)
+This work was supported by the National Key R\&D Program of China (Grant No. 2022YFA1402200 and No. 2023YFA1406303), the National Natural Science Foundation of China (Grants No. 12174332, No. 12034017, No. W2511006, No. U23A20580, No. 12350710785, and No. 12204159), and the Zhejiang Provincial Natural Science Foundation of China (Grant No. LRG26A040001).